 He has been working with conductors such as Yuri Simonov, Damian Iorio, Welisar Gentschew, Teodor Currentzis.
 Karen Kornienko, Vladimir Ponkin, Pavel Sorokin and Dmitry Vassiliev.
 His recitals have seen him perform with the Munich Philharmonic, Berlin Kozerthaus Orchester, Moscow Symphony, Moscow Philharmonic, Minneapolis Symphony, Gottinger Symphony, Zwickau Symphony and Muscia Aeterna.

-In 2000, Mordvinov became a soloist at the Moscow State Academy Philharmonic, and in 2004 he became an assistant professor at the Gnessin Academy of Music, where he worked till 2010.
-His performing style shows a great affinity with the romantic school of the piano masters of the first half of the 19th century.
-His repertoire consists mainly of works by the Viennese classic and romantic composers, but also includes baroque and modern music with a special emphasis on chamber music.
-These include works by Beethoven, Schubert, Schumann, Chopin, Brahms, Liszt, Tchaikovsky, Scriabin, Prokofiev, and Rachmaninoff.
+In 2000, Mordvinov became a soloist at the Moscow State Academy Philharmonic and in 2004 was invited to become an assistant Professor at the Gnessin Academy of Music where he worked until 2010.
+His performing style shows great affinity with the romantic school of the piano masters of the first half of the 19th Century.
+His repertoire consists mainly of works by the Viennese classic and romantic composers but also includes baroque and modern music with a particular emphasis on chamber music.

 "… confident and clear playing with a differentiated touch and deep expression."